niterain/neo4j-instance/README.md

 ==============

 This bash script was mainly written to manage different instances of neo4j on a development system.
 I decided to make it available for people who find themselves in the same boat.
-I got the idea after seeing a neo4j video tutorial where they had a web manager that allowed them to start up different databases for their presentations.
-I looked for the app, but didn't find it.
-So I decided to write my own.
+It doesn't require much, since it is written totally in bash script.
+Make sure you have wget, or curl installed and you should be all set.

 ###USAGE
 ```